 If you use mindfulness to stop stress, you should probably go ahead and thank him.
 Because without him the Western world would not have taken meditation as such a serious treatment for stress reduction.

 Sharon Salzberg has a truly enlightened approach.
-She basically goes everywhere and gives meditation lessons to everyone and anyone.
+She basically travels around the world and gives meditation lessons to everyone and anyone.
 Perhaps that’s because she is known for Loving-Kindness, which is a Buddhist method used to cultivate compassion for other people.

 Salzberg studied in numerous forms, ranging from Tibetan Buddhism to Theravadin.
 And she co-founded the Insight Meditation Society , a non-profit organization for the study of Buddhism located in Barre, Massachusetts.